n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 layout: post
 title: "Making Elements Disappear At Runtime"
 ---
 Sometimes we find ourselves needing to make changes at runtime.
-This is something I've been encountering more as I get into automation via puppeteer, albeit it's not a common development task for me.
+This is something I've been encountering more as I get into automation via Puppeteer, albeit it's not a common development task for me.

 The importance of the problem in context of what I'm trying to achieve is somewhat trivial, but it's a trivial issue I hadn't encountered until recently.
 I found it interesting and I'm sure there are better ways to do it other than the two methods I will go over.

-### Automating user flows via puppeteer
+### Automating user flows via Puppeteer

 It's that simple.
 Puppeteer provides an API that allows you to control a chrome/chromium browser instance by way of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).